How To Get To Amorgos Island In Greece

 How to get to Amorgos - Taking the Blue Star from Piraeus port

 There are several ticket options, from a simple deck ticket to a cabin.
-Prices start from about 34 euro and vary a lot, depending on the type of ticket.
+Prices start from 51.50 euro and vary a lot, depending on the type of seat.

 There are Blue Star routes to both Aegiali and Katapola Amorgos, typically on alternate days.
-The ferry will first stop at Paros, Naxos and perhaps some other ports.
+The ferry will first stop at other ports, like Paros, Naxos, and the Small Cyclades.

 The duration of the trip from Piraeus to Amorgos on a Blue Star ferry is typically around 8 – 10 hours.
 This depends on the number of ports of call, and any delays.